Covid-19 update (10 December 2021)

 National Park facilities

-Both our National Park Centres at Sutton Bank and Danby are open, including the Inspired by… gallery, although there are certain restrictions in place.
-Don't forget, face coverings must be worn throughout the Centres.
+Our National Park Centres at Sutton Bank and Danby are fully open and we have measures in place to keep everyone safe.
+You'll find hand sanitisers across both sites and enhanced cleaning remains in place.
+Don't forget, face coverings must be worn inside.
 We won’t be able to provide you with a face covering; please bring your own so you don’t miss out.
-Our toilets are open but may be at a reduced capacity to assist with social distancing; you may also find them closed for additional cleaning during the day, please be patient.

 These measures will remain under constant review.